cjephuneh/django-authentication-API/README.md

 - User registration and profile management.
 - User login and logout functionality.
 - User recover password with their email address.
+- User reset email address to their new email.

 ### Prerequisites